marixel/jina-vault2/! chapter 5.md

 ## 5.2: Adaptations for [[Photosynthesis]]
 - ### 5.2.1: The Leaf: Adaptations for Photosynthesis
 	- *structure follows function*
+	- #### upper epidermis: thin layer of cells on upper surface of leaf
+		- cuticle: waxy, waterproof layer secreted by upper epidermis
+	- #### mesophyll: cells in middle of leaf; contains veins that run continuously throughout plant
+		- contain [[chloroplasts]] (organelles containing chlorophyll, or a light-absorbing pigment)
+	- #### lower epidermis: layer of cells on underside of leaf
+		- *stomata*: openings formed by 2 **guard cells** (they literally guard; the stomata is open at day and closed at night) that are found in lower epidermis
+			- $\ce{CO2}$ enters leaf through stomata
+			- water evaporates from [[mesophyll]] and out of stomata
+			- water in veins of mesophyll
 - ### 5.2.2: The Structure of a Chloroplast
 - ### 5.2.3: Photosynthetic Pigments
 - ### 5.2.4: The Nature of Light